How HITRUST Provides Superior PHI Protection

-In fact, here are a few alarming statistics regarding cybersecurity in the healthcare industry:
+In fact, here are a few alarming statistics regarding cybersecurity in the healthcare industry and the lack of PHI protection:

 - 89% of healthcare providers have suffered data breaches in the past two years.